 The purpose of the culminating projects is for MPH students to integrate core public health knowledge and skills.
 It will take the form of a paper prepared during the concluding semester of the student's program.
-(Staff) Prerequisite: Permission of instructor
+(Staff)

 EEH 650 Research and Professional Development (0-1 credit)